Hanser Alberto Player Props: White Sox vs. Twins

 |Games w/1+ RBI

-- The pitching staff for the Twins had a collective 8.4 K/9 last season, which ranked 20th in MLB.
+- The pitching staff for the Twins has a collective 10.7 K/9, the first-best in MLB.

-- The Twins had a 3.98 team ERA that ranked 19th among all league pitching staffs.
+- The Twins' 2.64 team ERA ranks third among all league pitching staffs.

-- Twins pitchers combined to surrender 184 total home runs last year (1.1 per game).
-That ranked 21st in baseball.
+- Twins pitchers combine to give up the ninth-fewest home runs in baseball (10 total, 0.9 per game).

-- Lopez (1-0) takes the mound for the Twins to make his third start of the season.
+- The Twins will look to Gray (1-0) in his third start of the season.

-- His last appearance was on Wednesday against the Miami Marlins, when the right-hander went seven innings, surrendering one earned run while giving up three hits.
+- His most recent appearance came on Friday against the Houston Astros, when the righty tossed seven innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.